ccht-ncsu/FigureGen/CONTAINER-README.md

 ### Install Docker

 Mac instructions: https://docs.docker.com/docker-for-mac/install/

 Windows instructions: https://docs.docker.com/docker-for-windows/install/

 ### Run FigureGen Containers

 Running `FigureGen` in a Docker container requires four steps:
-1. Pull the desired Docker container (listed above)
+1. Pull the desired Docker image (listed above)
-1. Launch the container and bind the directory with your data and input files to `/data`
+2. Launch the container and bind the host directory of interest to the `/data` directory in the container
-2. Execute the `figuregen` executable and set working directory to `/data`
+3. Execute `figuregen`, setting the working directory inside the container on the command line
-4. Shut the docker container down
+4. Stop the docker container and remove it

+Steps 2 and 3 can be set two different ways depending on whether FigureGen will be executed multiple times (more details in the description below).
+Steps 1 and 4 are the same for any launch and execution scenario.

 #### Pull the Docker Image

 First, pull the Docker image with the following command:
 ```
 docker pull georgiastuart/figuregen
 ```
 Similarly, `georgiastuart/figuregen-serial`.

+This step normally only needs to be done once, the first time FigureGen is used on that platform.
+It would also have to be repeated if the image is updated on DockerHub.

 #### Launch, Execute, Stop, Remove

 There are two ways to use the FigureGen container.
 The first way, described in this section, is to launch the docker container in the same directory that holds the FigureGen controls parameter file (`*.inp`) and all the ADCIRC data files that it will need.
-In this case, you will be binding your desired data directory to `/data` in the container.
+In this case, you will be binding your desired data directory on the host machine to the `/data` directory in the container.
 Once execution is complete in this scenario, you will need to stop and remove the container before repeating this sequence in a different directory.

 To start, use the following command (**assuming your current working directory is where your data and input files are**):